Reading School: Inspections and awards

-An OFSTED report concluded that "examination results place the school in the top five per cent nationally", "Pupils' attitudes to learning are outstanding" and "The school goes to exceptional lengths to broaden and enrich the education of all pupils".
+A 2023 OFSTED report mentions "Impressively high aspirations for academic excellence", "Pupils’ attitudes to learning are consistently positive" and " A determination to provide the absolute best for pupils and to contribute to the wider community are abundantly clear in the collective work of trustees, leaders and staff".
 The 2005 Key Stage 3 results were both the best in the country for value-added and for the average points score of each student.

-In the 2004 school league tables for England (including fee-paying schools), it came eighth for GCSE-level results (average 602.5 points), 106th for A-level results (average 409.3 points) and 170th for value-added between ages 11 and 16 (score of 1037.7 compared with a baseline of 1000).
-It has recently become a DFES specialist school for the Humanities, specialising in English, Geography and Classics – the first school to specialise in Classics – despite entry being selected by Mathematics and verbal and non-verbal logic ability.
+In the 2004 school league tables for England (including fee-paying schools), it came fifth for GCSE-level results (average 602.5 points), 106th for A-level results (average 409.3 points) and 170th for value-added between ages 11 and 16 (score of 1037.7 compared with a baseline of 1000).
+In 2005, it became a DFES specialist school for the Humanities, specialising in English, Geography and Classics – the first school to specialise in Classics – despite entry being selected by Mathematics and verbal and non-verbal logic ability.

 In 2005 the school was awarded the Sportsmark gold award for a four-year period.
 In the same year Reading was one of just 35 schools nationally to be made a Microsoft Partner School.

 In 2007, the school was identified by the Sutton Trust as one of only 20 state schools among the 100 schools in the UK responsible for a third of admissions to Oxford and Cambridge Universities over the five preceding years.
 16.0% of pupils went to Oxbridge and a 62.1% in total went to universities identified by the Sutton Trust as "top universities".

 In July 2011, the school was further identified by the Sutton Trust as the third highest state school, and among the top 30 schools in the country, for proportion of higher education applicants accepted at Oxford and Cambridge Universities.
 The report found that 16.7% of pupils were accepted to Oxbridge and 81.5% were accepted to the highly selective Sutton Trust 30 universities over the previous three years.

 Reading School was given the "State School of the Year" award by The Sunday Times newspaper in 2010 and 2019, in recognition of the school's academic achievements and community orientated ethos.

 In 2025, a student from Reading School qualified for UK's National Mathematics Team after participating in the UKMC (United Kingdom Mathematics Challenge) and won honourable mention at the International Mathematical Modeling Challenge.